Jack Donaldson (athlete): Professional career

-In 1906, aged 20, Donaldson started as favourite in the Stawell Gift with a handicap of 11 yards, but was narrowly beaten by E W Thompson.
+In 1906, aged 20, Donaldson started as favourite in the Stawell Gift with a handicap of 13 yards, but after breaking he was penalised one yard, then was narrowly beaten by E W Thompson.

 Donaldson was one of the rare professional athletes in the world at that time.
 With his stride of 8 ft 4 in and from his humble beginnings in Inglewood, he skyrocketed to world fame with six world records in distances from 100 yards to 400 yards.
 He travelled to London, New York and South Africa to compete in exhibition races.
 He was nicknamed the 'Blue Streak' due to his blue running singlet with a large white 'A'.

 At Johannesburg, South Africa, on 12 February 1910, he established a world record of 9 3/8 seconds for the 100 yard dash.
 It was 38 years before American Mal Patton reduced that time.

 Between his overseas tours Jack often returned to Inglewood to be with his family, and at Bendigo in 1911, he competed in a series of footraces against Arthur Postle of Queensland.
 Postle won the 75 yard dash, but Donaldson won the 130 yard, 220 yard and 440 yard races.

 He created yet another world record in beating an American opponent (Charles Holway) at the Sydney Sports Ground on 23 September 1911, a record that stood until 1951.
 The covering of 130 yards in 12 seconds is generally regarded as Donaldson's most notable performance.

+In 1912, Donaldson ran against fellow Australian, Arthur Postle and South African, Reggie E Walker at the Salford Football Ground, Manchester for the World Championships over 100 yards, with Donaldson winning in a time of 9 & 3/4 seconds.

+Jack Donaldson was off scratch in the 1913, 1914, 1915, and 1916 130 yards Powderhall Gift but never won the event.

+Donaldson won the 300 yards Handicap event at Powderhall, off scratch in 1915.